 - 1. Clinical site rotations will be explained and discussed at the start of the fourth semester in the program. - 2.
 Clinical preference sheets will be distributed at this time. - 3.
 Every consideration will be given to desired geographical location for clinical but will not always be able to be fulfilled. - 4.
 Depending on the clinical site, students may have to rotate away from their geographical location for a period of time to obtain specialty cases that are not offered near them, especially for cardiac, regional, and CRNA-only/autonomous experience sites. - 5.
 A minimum of 1-2 months must be spent at an independent CRNA-only/autonomous site. - 6.
 Please note that not every individual site rotation may be noted on the Clinical Rotation Schedule.
 For example, several clinical sites have separate affiliated facilities that they provide anesthesia services.
 A student may rotate to several of those facilities, but they are only slated for the 'one' site on the general schedule (and looking like they are rotating less than their classmates).
 This is done because rotations to those 'out' facilities are scheduled by the individual Clinical Coordinators and not by program faculty.
-This aspect is explained in these guidelines so that all students know that they are being treated equally. - Clinical site rotations are subject to change based on the following: student progress, student attitude, loss of surgeons and/or surgical specialty at site, loss of Clinical Coordinator or interested facilitator at site, administrative needs or concerns at site, and other extenuating needs. - 8.
+This aspect is explained in these guidelines so that all students know that they are being treated equally. - 7.
+Clinical site rotations are subject to change based on the following: student progress, student attitude, loss of surgeons and/or surgical specialty at site, loss of Clinical Coordinator or interested facilitator at site, administrative needs or concerns at site, and other extenuating needs. - 8.
 Students should not contact other clinical sites requesting permission to have a rotation at that site.
 If there is a specific site request, the student should discuss it with the program director. - 9.
-Students will not be assigned to a primary clinical site where they have worked as a critical care RN in the previous two years.
+Students will not be assigned to a primary clinical site where they have worked as a critical care RN in the previous two years or to a site where an immediate member of the family works as a CRNA or anesthesia provider.